 EDC and WGBH are designing, piloting, and examining an approach to using children’s stories—featuring repetitive, predictable patterns—to support preschoolers in applying the core ideas of CT while developing their narrative skills.
 Working with children and teachers in urban preschools, the team is conducting formative research on a learning intervention titled The Story Emporium, which blends digital technology, whole-group activities, and small-group activities to foster computational literacy (CL).

 The project team is pursuing the following key activities:

 - Develop a model of the project’s pedagogical foundation

 - Host a forum of experts to explore how to integrate CT concepts into preschool literacy instruction

 - Conduct formative research on how to support preschool children’s CL development and teachers’ instructional practices while iteratively developing and testing a six-week learning intervention

 - Created methods for evaluating children’s CL

 - Conduct a six-week pilot study to investigate the promise of the intervention in cultivating preschoolers’ CL and narrative competence

-Findings from this educational research and development project will provide:
+Findings from this educational research and development project will provide the following: